obi-bcgo/bcgo/doc/readme.txt

 BCGO_basis.owl imports following OWL files generated from Ontodog or OntoFox:

-http://purl.obolibrary.org/obo/OBI_subset.owl		OBI_subset.owl (OBI_output.owl removed terms defined in external resources except IAO, (replace OGMS_0000022 by OGMS_0000063 since wrong ID was used in OBI, issue was fixed, not need to make this change anymore), need to replace PATO_0001237 and PATO_0001238 by PATO_0002182 since these two terms were merged in PATO and the term is not in PATO anymore.
-No need to worry about it now since the terms were not used in defining any OBI or IAO terms)
+http://purl.obolibrary.org/obo/OBI_subset.owl		OBI_subset.owl (OBI_output.owl removed terms defined in external resources except IAO, replace PATO_0001237 by PATO_0002182 ('molecular entity') since subClass OBI term is 'DNA residue methylation'.
+Term PATO_0001237 and PATO_0001238 were merged to term PATO_0001241 and the URIs cannot be found in PATO anymore.
+If there are other subClasses, may need to simple the replacement by using PATO_0001241.

 Few terms are not in released version of OBI uploaded into the Ontobee server, these terms imported manually.